flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/performance.md

 - Reverse Thrust:
     - Will reverse thrust be used (Yes or No)?
+    - Use of reverse thrust on a wet or contaminated runway would be considered necessary for safety reasons.
     - May be subject to airport requirements.
 If there are airport requirements regarding the use of reverse thrust, these can be found on the airport chart (see example below).

     ![Airport Chart Information](../../assets/flypados3/performance-landing-charts-reverser.png "Airport Chart Information"){loading=lazy}